Catholic Church and capital punishment: Pope Pius XII (1952)

 In an address given on 14 September 1952, Pope Pius XII made clear that the Church did not regard the execution of criminals as a violation by the State of the universal right to life.
 He argued:

+Pope Paul VI (1969)

+Pope Paul VI criticized the practice of capital punishment in Francoist Spain and the Soviet Union, and subsequently removed the statute on capital punishment from the "fundamental law" of Vatican City in 1969.

 Various opinions (1978–2001)

 Some Catholic writers, such as Cardinal Joseph Bernadin of Chicago, argued against the use of the death penalty in modern times by drawing on a stance labelled the "consistent life ethic".
 Characteristic of this approach is an emphasis on the sanctity of human life, and the responsibility on both a personal and social level to protect and preserve life from "womb to tomb" (conception to natural death).
 This position draws on the conviction that God has "boundless love for every person, regardless of human merit or worthiness".

 The United States Conference of Catholic Bishops also advocated for the abolition of the death penalty.
 During the papacy of Pope John Paul II, the conference stated that "our fundamental respect for every human life and for God, who created each person in his image, requires that we choose not to end a human life in response to violent crimes if non-lethal options are available."

 In contrast, theologian and cardinal Avery Dulles argued in a 2001 article that historical Church teaching and the then-contemporary Catholic magisterium do not advocate for the abolition of the death penalty and do not deny the right of the state to impose the death penalty in certain extreme cases.
 Dulles suggests that the commandment "Thou shalt not murder" permits the death penalty by a civil authority as the administrator of justice in a human society in accordance with the natural law.
 Dulles argues that the Church teaches that punishments, including the death penalty, may be levied for four reasons: